jperon/lyluatex/lyluatex.md

 signature is not *implicitly* printed. *If* there should be the need to *have* a key signature and at the same time suppress it, it's reasonable to expect this to be explicitly done in the LilyPond code.

+### Relative or Absolute Pitches {#relative}

+By default LilyPond input is parsed as-is with regard to pitches.
+That means pitches are treated as absolute pitches except if the music is wrapped in a
+\cmd{relative} clause.

+\lyOption{relative}{0}

+With the \option{relative} option set the LilyPond input is parsed in *relative* mode, with the option value specifying the starting pitch.
+Zero (or an empty value) takes the “middle C” as the origin, positive integers refer to the number of octaves upwards, negative integers to downward octaves.

+\lyIssue{Note:}
+This deviates from LilyPond's usual behaviour: in LilyPond the “natural” `c` corresponds to C3 in MIDI terminology, while `relative=0` refers to C4 instead.
+This is in accordance with the use in lilypond-book.

+\lyIssue{Note:}
+\option{relative} is only allowed when the content is automatically wrapped in a music expression (as described in [Automatic Wrapping](#autowrap)).

 ### Input Language {#language}